psychemedia/sin-eater-resources/src/_first_controversy.md

 Silvan Evans then turns his attention to the matters of ritual under discussion:

-> Mr. Moggridge, and apparently the writer of the article, assume all along that the plate and salt are necessarily remnants of the alleged sin-eating practice ; and finding these articles employed in certain cases, they take it for granted that the "more odious part of the custom has been removed," which amounts to begging the whole question.
+> Mr. Moggridge, and apparently the writer of the article, assume all along that the plate and salt are necessarily remnants of the alleged sin-eating practice; and finding these articles employed in certain cases, they take it for granted that the "more odious part of the custom has been removed," which amounts to begging the whole question.

 Which is to say, given the salt, the assumption is the sin-eating part has been lost; rather than there only ever was just the salt.